FAQ

 Consistent with citizen dialogues exploring the climate and nature crises, we started with the premise that there are problems in the food system that need to be tackled.
 We aren’t asking citizens to come up with new ideas, but rather testing their appetite for a variety of policy ideas and interventions proposed in the last 10 years.

-For our citizen workshops in 2024, they are spending 20+ hours together discussing and debating the issues, hearing from speakers and exploring case studies, examining not whether the way food works now needs to change, but how.
-They are considering different policy and practice changes that have been proposed by others, including the National Food Strategy, and identifying what to prioritise and by whom.
-Participants will also come together for a national summit in 2025, to reflect across the four UK nations and share their views directly with senior policymakers.
+In 2024, citizens from each location spent 20+ hours together discussing and debating the issues, hearing from speakers and exploring case studies, examining not whether the way food works now needs to change, but how.
+They considered different policy and practice changes that have been proposed by others, including the National Food Strategy, and identifying what to prioritise and by whom.
+Participants have also come together for a national summit on the 19th November 2024, to reflect across the four UK nations and share their views directly with senior policymakers.

 • Who are the citizens hearing from?